THUBA-Hackathon/hackervalley-frontend/README.md

 # How to run by hhx

 Run `npm install` first to install packages, then run `npm start` to compile and run the project.

+# Project Introduction

+Hacker Valley project aims at providing a platform for developers to team up for hackathons.
+Frontend of the project contains 3 main moduless, hackathon display , projects display and team module.

+## Hackathon Display

+This module displays hackathon infos such as hackathon theme, sponsor, start time and endtime.
+User can see details of interested hackathon, which include detailed description, poster, requirements of project and so on.

+## Projects Display

+This module displays awesome projects finished by geeks.
+User can see the hackathon that the project participated in and the brief introduction to the project.

+## Team

+This module helps developers find teammates they prefer.
+User can see teams for now.
+They can also create a new team if they want.
+Team members can see the email of the captain.

 # Getting Started with Create React App